The Grinder 3 Properties File

 grinder.useConsole Set to false to set the agent and worker processes not to use the console. true

-grinder.reportToConsole.interval The period at which each process sends updates to the console.
-This also controls the frequency at which the data files are flushed.
+grinder.reportToConsole.interval For advanced use only.
+The period at which each process sends updates to the console.
 500 ms

 grinder.initialSleepTime The maximum time in milliseconds that each thread waits before starting.
 Unlike the sleep times specified in scripts, this is varied according to a flat random distribution.
 The actual sleep time will be a random value between 0 and the specified value.
 Affected by grinder.sleepTimeFactor, but not grinder.sleepTimeVariation.
 0 ms